freeradical13/freeradical13.github.io/index.md

 ##### Vascular Plants

-Vascular plants (tracheophytes) have vascular tissues (xylem and thinner-walled phloem) which propagate resources to the entire organism, allowing for very large plants.
+[Vascular plants][] (tracheophytes) have vascular tissues (xylem and thinner-walled phloem) which propagate resources to the entire organism, allowing for very large plants.
 Such plants usually have leaves, roots, and branches.
 Angiosperms have flowering seeds whereas gymnosperms have naked seeds.

-Leaves perform photosynthesis.
-Monocot leaves are narrow with veins that run parallel to the length of the leaf.
-Dicot leaves are broad with veins arranged in a net, although such broad leaves tend to increase evaporation.
+[Monocot][] leaves are narrow with veins that run parallel to the length of the leaf.
+[Dicot][] leaves are broad with veins arranged in a net, although such broad leaves tend to increase evaporation.
 The upper surface facing sunlight is called the upper epidermis and the lower surface is called the lower epidermis.

-Roots provide support in soil and uptake of water and minerals.
+[Roots][] provide support in soil and uptake of water and minerals.
 Taproots have a single root extension into the soil while others are branched.
 Some roots have root hairs to increase surface area to acquire resources.
 Others without root hairs have a symbiotic relationship with attached bacteria (such as legumes and Rhizobium) to increase surface area to acquire resources.
 Rooted plants help an area avoid erosion.

-Branches hold leaves to the light and transport water and nutrients between the roots and leaves.
+[Branches][] hold leaves to the light and transport water and nutrients between the roots and leaves.

 ##### Terrestrial Plants

-Terrestrial plants are related to the land, although they may be partly in water.
+[Terrestrial plants][] are related to the land, although they may be partly in water.
 Their leaves have a waxy covering called a cuticle which reduces evaporation because of its hydrophibicity.

 The lower epidermis includes stomata which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor.
-Guard cells open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
+[Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called turgor pressure causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
 Transpiration creates negative pressure which drives additional water uptake and movement (through water cohesion) through the vascular system.
 Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

-Meristems are self-renewing cells that replicate to increase the height of the plant (primary growth) or the girth of the trunk (secondary growth).
+[Meristems][] are self-renewing cells that replicate to increase the height of the plant (primary growth) or the girth of the trunk (secondary growth).

-#### DNA Protein Synthesis
+#### Protein Synthesis

-In eukaryotes:
+[Protein synthesis][] in eukaryotes:

 1. At a sequence of nucleotides called the promoter (sequence TATA), RNA polymerase II and transcription factors split double-stranded DNA and perform transcription downstream from the 5' end.
 1. Transcription: The 3' strand of DNA (called the template strand; the 5' non-template strand is called the coding strand) synthesizes a complementary RNA molecule called pre-messenger RNA (pre-mRNA).
 Nucleotides are transcribed to the 3' end.